golemfactory/home-tasks/home-tasks/simple-poll.md

 # SIMPLE POLL

 Your task would be to implement a simple auction system using blockchain technology.
+NFT owners should be able to put their NFT on an auction where other users will be bidding for them with GLMs.

 Please implement smart contract with following capabilities:

 1. **StartAuction**